-Figure 4-3.
-Wind roses of hourly data from the Landfill monitor for the months of August and September in 2010 and 2011 show the dominance of onshore wind flows in the summer, and illustrate the shift to SSE during 2011 compared to 2010.
+Figure 4-2.
+Wind roses of hourly data from the Landfill monitor for the months of June through September for 2010, 2011, and 2012 show the dominance of onshore wind flows in the summer, coupled with relatively low hourly averaged wind speeds, and illustrate the shift to SSE winds during 2011 and 2012 compared to 2010.